-For a new build this means considering things like building materials, the positioning of the house, and waste reduction, both during the build and the ongoing living arrangements.
+Energy efficient homes are designed in such a way so as to reduce excess energy consumption and the demand for non-renewable resources.
+For a new build this means considering things like building materials, the positioning of the house, and waste reduction, both during the build and throughout ongoing living.

 How big are the rooms and how often do they need to be heated?
 Working out what size heating device is needed for each room, how much they cost to run and the longer term environmental impacts of each option is vital on any new build.

-- Better Lighting.
 Choosing energy efficient lighting when building a new home not only has an impact on your electricity bill it also means you can avoid issues with insulation and drafts.
 Modern LED lighting also has a very long life span, reducing the amount of waste sent to landfill.

 time to investigate the best energy efficient appliances to suit your needs.
 Making informed choices will mean you can get the very best value for money from the appliance.

 Interested in the New Zealand rating system to rank the energy efficiency of homes?
 The Homestar team at the NZ Building Green Council have created a system that enables builders to specify a buildings performance over a number of categories including energy, health and comfort, water, waste, materials, site, home management and innovation.

 Want to know more about building an energy efficient home?